Best Python IDEs – Part 2: VS Code vs. JupyterLab vs. Anaconda Cloud

 – Intuitive launcher for creating new notebooks, consoles, and terminals

-– Built-in plot zooming functionality that works out of the box
+– Built-in plot zooming functionality that worked out of the box

 – Ability to create new views for cell output (useful for keeping plots visible)